mbentley/docker-in-docker/README.md

 ================

 ## Docker EE (Engine, UCP and DTR)
 Stop!
-Look at [scripts](./scripts) for instructions on how to automatically create a Swarm mode cluster, a UCP cluster, or a DDC (both UCP & DTR) cluster.
+Look at [scripts](./scripts) for tools to automatically create a Swarm mode cluster, a UCP cluster, or a DDC (both UCP & DTR) cluster.
 If you want to manually stand up an engine or Swarm mode cluster, read on.

 ## Build image (optional)
 The images are published to Docker Hub so you do not need to build them unless you want to: